LunaStev/google-entrance-test/README.md

 ## Vocabulary of Custom Code Styles

-In this repository, files are named using the format:
+When a problem is difficult to understand, files are written using the following format:

 **problem_title_codestyle.extension**